 Cf. ciphertext.

-Plan, the For purposes of ACR, the retirement plan operated by the ASRS.
-PO A document generated by a buyer that authorizes the acquisition of some good or service. political subdivision An identifiably separate governmental organization that forms a part of a more extensive governmental organization.
-While quasi-independent and largely self-administered, a political subdivision remains subject to the laws of the more extensive governmental organization of which it constitutes a part. portable document See PDF. format An audit made after the transactions to be audited have taken post audit place and recorded or approved for recording. post-close period The period immediately following the last day of the prior fiscal year.
+Plan, the For purposes of ACR, the retirement plan operated by the ASRS. РО A document generated by a buyer that authorizes the acquisition of some good or service. political subdivision An identifiably separate governmental organization that forms a part of a more extensive governmental organization.
+While quasi-independent and largely self-administered, a political subdivision remains subject to the laws of the more extensive governmental organization of which it constitutes a part. portable document format See PDF. post audit An audit made after the transactions to be audited have taken place and recorded or approved for recording. post-close period The period immediately following the last day of the prior fiscal year.
 It is a period defined by cut-off dates for vendor claims, vendor payments, transfers and adjustments.
-It generally lasts about two weeks and is divided into a short and a long postclose period.
+It generally lasts about two weeks and is divided into a short and a long post-close period.
 See long post-close period.
-See short post-close period. post-A phase in the internal development of software that follows implementation application development.
-This phase includes the operation and maintenance of the software as well as the training of users. stage operators and those charged with its maintenance.
-Suitable for drinking.
-In the case of water, this means the potable water's quality has not been determined to be harmful to human health and safety.

-potential total value of award

-For procurement, the total amount that could be obligated on a contract, if the base and all options are exercised.
+See short post-close period. post- implementation stage A phase in the internal development of software that follows application development.
+This phase includes the operation and maintenance of the software as well as the training of users, operators and those charged with its maintenance. potable Suitable for drinking.
+In the case of water, this means the water's quality has not been determined to be harmful to human health and safety. potential total value of award For procurement, the total amount that could be obligated on a contract, if the base and all options are exercised.
+POV Privately/personally owned vehicle.
+An automobile or other conveyance used to conduct State business, but not owned by the State.